laspencer91/notes-sync/README.md

 ----

-**Automatically sync your markdown notes to Git while you work.**
+**Automatically sync your markdown notes to Git while you work, enhanced with AI-powered daily insights.**

 This tool runs quietly in the background, watching your notes folder.
 Every time you save a note, it automatically commits and pushes to GitHub - no manual git commands needed.
+Plus, AI integration provides personalized daily quotes and intelligent content enhancement.

 ## What it does

 - **Auto-sync** - Saves and pushes your notes to Git automatically
-- **Daily sections** - Creates new date sections in your notes each day
+- **Daily sections** - Creates new date sections in your notes each day with AI-generated quotes
 - **Terminal commands** - Add notes and check status from anywhere in your terminal
+- **AI Enhancement** - Contextual daily quotes and intelligent content generation
 - **Simple setup** - One markdown file, automatic organization

 ## Perfect for